Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/ai-risks-responsibilities.md

 When using cloud-based AI assistants:

-- Your code snippets may be sent to external servers
+- Your code snippets are in most cases sent to external servers
 - Avoid including passwords, API keys, or sensitive data
 - Check your organization's policies on AI tool usage
 - Consider using local AI models for sensitive projects